oscarmacias01/codecademy/GIT/Learn Git and GitHub.md

 creates new Git repository
 git status<br>
 output:
-inspects the contents of the working directory and staging area git add filename<br>
+inspects the contents of the working directory and staging area: untracked files and files staged for commit git add filename<br>
 output:
 adds files from the working directory to the staging area